longturn/freeciv21/docs/Modding/musicsets.rst

 The city style is automatically selected for you when you pick your nation, but you can change it if you like.

 The discovery of :advance:`University` changes the music for all city styles for the Renaissance Age.
-All further disoveries noted below will change the music for all city styles/nations.
+All further discoveries noted below will change the music for all city styles/nations.

 The discovery of :advance:`Railroad` brings in the Industrial Age.